 Again, some plans limit you to only making changes once or twice annually.

 Others allow you to change your investments as often as needed.

 Can an employer automatically enroll you in a 401k?

-The Pension Protection Act made is easier for employers to auto enroll employees into defined contribution plans.
+The Pension Protection Act made it easier for employers to auto-enroll employees into defined contribution plans.

-You have the option to opt out if you do not want to take part in your work sponsored 401k.
+You can opt-out if you do not want to participate in your work-sponsored 401k.

 This all depends on the benefits offered by your employer.

 Some companies offer a 401k as part of the benefits package for part-time employees, while others do not.